ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using-neon-intrinsics-to-optimize-unity-on-android/5-the-optimizations.md

 }
 ```

+#### The AABB intersection function
-The actual AABB-intersection function is also slightly modified to be more vectorizable.
+This function is also slightly modified to be more vectorizable.
 The sign of some AABB data is flipped so that all of the comparisons use _greater than_.
 The algorithm for an individual character-wall collision check then becomes:

 ```
 bool Intersects(AABB wall, AABB character) {